AdobeDocs/analytics.en/help/landing/an-landing.md

 The new page improves discoverability and guides Reports & Analytics users to an improved reporting experience in Workspace.

->[!NOTE]
+>[!IMPORTANT]
 >
 >This landing page is currently in Public Beta - it is an optional starting point.
 If you prefer, you may use your existing landing page, whether that is Workspace or Reports.
 If you do decide to opt in to the beta program, access the page and click **[!UICONTROL Provide feedback]** at the top of the screen to log your feedback and any bugs you may encounter.
+Note that you can opt out of the beta program at any time.
+Any work done in the beta user interface carries over into the existing/current Workspace experience.

 ## Access the new landing page {#access-landing}